Through your foray into the world of eCommerce, you may have heard of acronyms such as EAN, GTIN, SKU.

 In these cases, you can still sell on Amazon and Flipkart, provided you apply for a brand registry.
 You’ll need to present your trademark certificates and wait to be approved.
 Luckily, once approved, you can continue to sell.

-Second, to that, you can apply for EAN exemption.
+Second, to that, you can apply for an EAN exemption.
 This is also provided by Amazon and takes around a month to complete.

 However, this process is only guaranteed for one month.
-Unlike brand registry, you need to continually apply each month that you hope to sell your products.
+Unlike the brand registry, you need to continually apply each month that you hope to sell your products.